julianthome/joanaudit/README.md

 <!-- ... -->
 </nodeset>
 ```
-By and large, the declassifier configuration is the same as compared to sources and sinks with two exceptions: the *id* tag must have the value *declassifiers*, and the structure of the attribute *parlabels* has to match the production rule *(return|all|[0-9]+)(security-level0 > secuirty-level1)* whereas *securitylevel0* is the required and *security-level1* is the provided security level.
+By and large, the declassifier configuration is the same as compared to sources and sinks with two exceptions: the *id* tag must have the value *declassifiers*, and the structure of the attribute *parlabels* has to match the regular expression *(return|all|[0-9]+)(security-level0 > secuirty-level1)* whereas *securitylevel0* is the required and *security-level1* is the provided security level.
 The required security level imposes the restriction on arriving information to have a security level smaller then or equal to than *securityLevel0* whereas *securityLevel1* is the
 security-level to which the arriving information should be declassified to.
 Declassification only makes sense if
 *security-level1* is smaller or equals than *security-level0*.
 In our example above, we declassify the information
 that passes through the first parameter of *encodeForXPath()* from *LL* (non-confidential and untrusted) to